 Pete is a VP of Technology at ThreeWill.
 Pete’s primary role is driving the overall technology strategy and roadmap for ThreeWill.
 Pete also serves as ThreeWill’s Hiring Manager and is constantly looking for new talent to join the ThreeWill family.

 For most enterprises, the historical context of SharePoint is defined by on-premises delivery with software releases based on 3-year cycles.
 Enterprises have become so entrenched in this release cycle that planning cycles parallel these timeframes.
-However, the release of Office 365 and Microsoft Azure changed much more than just these planning and release cycles.
+However, the release of Microsoft 365 and Microsoft Azure changed much more than just these planning and release cycles.
 (Nadella, 2014)

-Microsoft’s introduction of Office 365 and SharePoint 2013 products disrupted the enterprise.
+Microsoft’s introduction of Microsoft 365 and SharePoint 2013 products disrupted the enterprise.
 Yes, many CIOs, IT Pros, and architects knew about BPOS (Business Productivity Online Suite) and were using cloud services like Salesforce and Box, but the development of line of business applications “inside of SharePoint” was still sacred ground as recently as 2013.
 Entire teams and considerable expertise was built around the on-premises, in-process model of SharePoint customization.
-The impact of the release of Office 365 and SharePoint 2013 can be described in one obvious statement:
+The impact of the release of Microsoft 365 and SharePoint 2013 can be described in one obvious statement:

 Microsoft’s introduction of Office365 and Microsoft Azure represent a fundamental shift to continuous delivery for their products and services that impacts feature prioritization, development, delivery, licensing, support, maintenance, and availability among many other facets.

 Microsoft’s legacy licensing model will continue to decrease over time.
-CIO’s/CTO’s, IT organizations, and solution architects must determine how their use of Microsoft products, including Office 365 and SharePoint, fits in a cloud-based world.
+CIO’s/CTO’s, IT organizations, and solution architects must determine how their use of Microsoft products, including Microsoft 365 and SharePoint, fits in a cloud-based world.
 The “Mobile First, Cloud First” strategy and introduction of the new App model was absolutely necessary, and Microsoft has been executing this strategy quickly.
 How could there be uncertainty or anxiety regarding the relevance of SharePoint and Office in the NBOS?
 Shouldn’t everyone be jumping for joy over this decision and direction?
 One would think so, but a review of recent blogs, whitepapers, and social media surrounding Microsoft’s strategy is less than glowing.
 It is obvious that Microsoft’s strategy has disrupted enterprise IT at all levels causing anxiety and inaction across the enterprise.
 From decision makers to developers, many are asking questions like the following: